 - For employer plans, check with your human resources manager.

 CSI Pharmacy is here to help you navigate the system.
-Our patient advocate, Michelle Vogel, is an expert at understanding the fine print in health insurance policies.
-She can help you review your options and find the plan that best meets your healthcare needs as well as your budget.
-You do not need to be a patient of CSI Pharmacy to take advantage of these services.
+We are experts at understanding the fine print in health insurance policies.
+We can help you review your options and find the plan that best meets your healthcare needs as well as your budget.

 For those who are having trouble paying for healthcare coverage, here are some options that can help: